lyndon025/playtested/src/content/article/2023-02-25-this-vertical-arcade-shooter-is-sexy--first-impressions---xcuteme.md

 ---
-title: "This vertical arcade shooter is SEXY | First Impressions - XCUTE(me)"
+author: lyndonguitar
+category: Review
-description: "XCUTE(me) is a vertical shoot’em up featuring sexy female characters for both the heroes and the villains.
-Players can choose from a collection of four different executer-class “XCUTE” fighter ships with their own different types of shooting pattern, piloted by four different cute female fighters."
+description: XCUTE(me) is a vertical shoot’em up featuring sexy female characters for both the heroes and the villains.
+Players can choose from a collection of four different executer-class “XCUTE” fighter ships with their own different types of shooting pattern, piloted by four different cute female fighters.
+featured: false
 pubDate: 2023-02-25
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "xcute(me)"]
+tags:
-featured: false
+- taptap
+- xcute(me)
-thumb: "/images/reviews/2023-02-25-this-vertical-arcade-shooter-is-sexy--first-impressions---xcuteme-0.avif"
+thumb: /images/reviews/2023-02-25-this-vertical-arcade-shooter-is-sexy--first-impressions---xcuteme-0.avif
+title: This vertical arcade shooter is SEXY | First Impressions - XCUTE(me)
 ---

 <div class="gallery">